 Thus, one of the unique properties of the organic phase containing PLGA and poloxamer could be its water-trapping ability.
-Poloxamer is thought to be diffused to the outer water phase during emulsification at a slower rate after trapping water into the organic phase, which it does more efficiently than polyethylene glycol, because of its amphiphilic nature.
-Moreover, the hydrophilic property of PLGA might enhance this water-trapping in the organic phase, which seems to cause fast solidification at the surface and the creation of the hollow structure.
+Poloxamer is thought to be diffused to the outer water phase during emulsification after trapping water into the organic phase on account of its amphiphilic nature.
+Moreover, the hydrophilic property of PLGA might enhance the water-trapping efficiency in the organic phase, which seems to cause fast solidification at the surface and the creation of the hollow structure.
 This suggestion of fast solidification could also explain the higher incorporation ratio of poloxamer and the bigger size in nano-half-shells.
 Thus, nano-half-shells were thought to be generated during the solidification stage.